shuhui-wang/myacademicresume/content/home/experience.md

     date_end: '2022-04-30'
     description: |2-

-        Developing watershed management strategies for non-point Source Pollution reduction
+        Developing watershed management strategies to reduce non-point source pollution
-        * Designed 60 Best Management Practice (BMPs) scenarios and developed a database comprising the ecological effectiveness and costs of each BMPs scenario
+        * Developed 60 Best Management Practice (BMP) scenarios and a database on their effectiveness and costs
-        * Developed a simulation-based optimization framework to search the cost-effective watershed management strategies, and compared the performance of several advanced MOEAs.The optimized strategies are remarkably less costly than the commonly used targeting strategies in terms of achieving the same pollutant reduction target.
+        * Developed a simulation-based optimization framework to search the cost-effective watershed management strategies, compared the performance of several advanced MOEAs in the framework.
+The optimized strategies have a significantly lower cost per unit of pollutant reduction than the commonly used targeting strategies.
-        * Authored the research manuscript, which has been revised and submitted to the journal (under review)
+        * Delivered a presentation on non-point source pollution and watershed management to international graduate students (2022-5-16)
-        * Delivered presentations on non-point source pollution and watershed management for international graduate students (2022-5-16)
+        * First-authored the research manuscript, which has been revised and submitted to the journal

         Assessment of influencing factors on non-point source pollution critical source areas
-        * Collected spatial and attribute data (runoff, soil property, land use and meteorological data, etc.), developed a semi-distributed model (AnnAGNPS) for the study watershed and identified the critical source areas of non-point source pollution
+        * Collected spatial and attribute data of the study watershed (runoff, soil property, land use and meteorological data, etc.), applied a semi-distributed model (AnnAGNPS) to identify the critical source areas
-        * Applied statistical machine learning technique to identify the dominant NPSP influencing factors, as well as the non-linear relationships and thresholds associated with the pollutant loads that watershed managers should be aware of
+        * Applied statistical machine learning technique to identify the dominant influencing factors of critical source areas, explored the non-linear relationships and potential that may cause great changes in pollution losses that watershed managers should be aware of
-        * Adopted cluster analysis for classification and proposed suitable BMP scenarios for decision makers
+        * Filtered a set of suitable BMPs to reduce non-point source pollution for decision makers
-        * Authored the research manuscript, which has been published
+        * First-authored the research manuscript, which has been published

-        Experimental Research on the Ecological Effectiveness of Vegetated Buffer Stripes
+        Experimental Research on the Effectiveness of Vegetated Buffer Stripes
-         * Assembled experiment apparatus, cultivated vegetation and collected water samples in the field experiments, measured water quality indicators in the laboratory
+         * Assembled experiment apparatus, cultivated vegetation and collected water samples in the field experiments, measured water quality in the laboratory
-        * Quantified the reduction rate of vegetated buffer stripes on sediment, total nitrogen and total phosphorus, identified the optimal width of stripe and vegetation type for non-point source pollution control in the Three Gorges Reservoir Region
+        * Quantified the reduction rate of vegetated buffers on sediment, total nitrogen and total phosphorus, identified the optimal width of stripe and vegetation type for non-point source pollution reduction in the Three Gorges Reservoir Region
         * Co-authored the research manuscript, which has been published
-        * Co-designed a construction method of vegetated buffer stripes, which is particularly beneficial for non-point source pollution reduction in sloping areas.
-This method has been published as a patent
+        * Co-designed a construction method for constructing vegetated buffer stripes in sloping areas, which has been published as a patent

-        Analysis of Runoff and Sediment loads variations in the Three Gorges Reservoir Region
+        Analysis of Runoff and Sediment variations in the Three Gorges Reservoir Region
-        * Collected runoff and sediment data of the Yangtze River in the Three Gorges Reservoir Region (2002-2017), applied Mann-Kendall test, Double Cumulative Curve, and wavelet analysis to explore the trends and mutation points of long-term runoff and sediment loads
+        *  Analyzed long-term (2002-2017) runoff and sediment loads for the Yangtze River in the Three Gorges Reservoir Region using Mann-Kendall test and Double Cumulative Curve
-        * Quantified the average contribution rates of human activity and climate change factors to runoff and sediment loads variation, which further validated the ecological impact of the construction of Three Gorges Dam
+        * Quantified the impact of human activity and climate change on runoff and sediment, which further validated the ecological impact of the Three Gorges Dam
-        * Authored, revised the research manuscript, which has been published
+        * First-authored the research manuscript, which has been published

   - title: Teaching Assistant
     company: Innovation and Entrepreneurship Training Program for College Students (BMPs Selection System For Non-point Spurce Pollution Control)